 Use Facebook Ads to Build Your Email List!
 Contact us to find out how.

-We refer to “push notification” marketing to include both SMS marketing and mobile app notifications.
+We refer to “push messaging” marketing to include both SMS marketing, web notification and mobile app notification.

-It is important to understand that “push notification” marketing messages are delivered ‘pushed’ to the user without any user control of when they want to receive it.
+It is important to understand that “push messaging” marketing messages are delivered ‘pushed’ to the user without any user control of when they want to receive it.
 It could be potentially interrupting the user.
-Compared that to “pull” such as in email where the user receive the messages when they choose to.
+Compared that to “pull” such as in email where the user receives the messages when they choose to.

 For those restaurants employing SMS marketing, it is important to understand the right level of engagement for those SMS marketing messages.
 The frequency and content of SMS marketing need to be carefully determined; when not done right, SMS marketing can quickly annoy your customers.

-If your restaurant offers a mobile app that has the capability to push offers and promotions, we have to be careful to determine the right frequency of messages so as not to irritate our customers.
+If your restaurant offers a mobile app that has the capability to push offers, we have to be careful to determine the right frequency of messages so as not to irritate our customers.